ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

   "date": "2019-08-09",
   "description": "Use the ready-made API Portal Docker image to run your API Portal in Docker containers."
 }

-This topic describes how to use the ready-made API Portal Docker image to run you API Portal in Docker containers.
-The image is ready out-of-the-box, so you do not have to build it using the `Dockerfile`.
+The ready-made image is ready out-of-the-box, so you do not have to build it using the `Dockerfile`.

 ## Prerequisites